Vaesea/Stev-s-Limbo/README.md

 - [ ] Systematize (Arratev) (Extra) (I was making an Arratev song named Systematize a long time ago but that's scrapped)
 - [ ] Paradise (Heavev) (Extra)
 - [ ] Void (True Hostilev) (Secret)

+## Scrapped Songs and Song Ideas
+- [x] No Limit (Hellish Hostilev) (Scrapped because the vocals of it were terrible and it no longer makes sense to be in the mod)

 ## Extra Info
 You can help with this if you want, I'll upload stuff such as effects for characters and voices for characters soon but if you want those now just ask me in issues or on Discord.